Law Financial Aid

 Applying for Financial Aid/FAFSA Application for Fall 2025/Spring 2026

 The Free Application for Federal Student Aid or FAFSA, for the Fall 2025 and Spring 2026 academic year is now available online at https://studentaid.gov/h/apply-for-aid/fafsa.
-All students who wish to receive financial aid for the 2025-26 academic year are required to complete the new 2025-26 FAFSA at www.studentaid.gov.
+All students who seek to receive federal financial aid for the 2025-26 academic year are required to complete the new 2025-26 FAFSA at www.studentaid.gov.
 Our Title IV code is 001325 and must be included in your FAFSA application.

 Financial Aid award notification for the Fall 2025/Spring 2026 will begin in early April for current students who have completed a 2025-26 FAFSA as long as the 2025-26 FAFSA is completed and USF receives your FAFSA information by the priority date March 1, 2025.
 Award information will be available to view online via your myUSF student portal.
 You will be sent an email notification at that time by the Law Financial Aid Office indicating that you can review your financial aid award online via your myUSF online student portal.